-- Parental consent will be sought annually and permissions noted. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought annually via Google forms and permissions noted. - Staff and volunteers must seek the authorisation of the Principal prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Principal. - Staff may use cameras on personal mobile phones to capture educational activities with caution.
+As soon as an image has been published on a pre-approved site, the image must be deleted from the mobile phone (including all cloud-based storage.) - No pupil names or only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.